 Theatre is not completely wheelchair accessible.
 There are no steps into the theatre from the sidewalk.
 Please be advised that where there are steps either into or within the theatre, we are unable to provide assistance.

 Shubert Audience Services

-The Music Box Theatre provides at least 10 infrared assistive listening devices for every performance at the theatre.
-Beginning 4 weeks after a show’s official opening night performance, at least 10 audio description devices are available for every performance at the theatre.
-In addition, there is unlimited access to downloadable audio description software for personal mobile devices, available beginning 4 weeks after a show’s official opening night performance, which provides an automated detailed account of the visual of the production, free of charge, for blind or partially sighted patrons.
-The theatre also offers hand-held devices and software that provide captioning for deaf or hard of hearing patrons, available beginning 4 weeks after a show’s official opening night performance.
-Additional devices can be available with at least 24 hours’ notice by contacting Shubert Audience Services at 212-944-3700 or firstname.lastname@example.org.
-There is also a representative at the Shubert Audience Services kiosk at every performance to assist any patron with the audio description devices, software, or captioning devices.
+The Music Box Theatre provides accommodations for patrons who are blind, deaf, partially sighted, and/or have hearing loss.
+The theatre provides infrared assistive listening devices for every performance at the theatre.
+In addition, beginning four weeks after a show’s official opening night performance, hand-held audio description devices and hand-held captioning devices are available, and there is unlimited access to downloadable audio description and/or captioning for personal mobile devices free of charge.
+(Hand-held devices are limited, although additional devices can be obtained with at least twenty-four hours’ notice.)
+If you have questions, contact Shubert Audience Services at 212-944-3700 or firstname.lastname@example.org.
+There is also a representative at the Shubert Audience Services kiosk at every performance to assist any patron with any of our devices, software, or technology.